jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### Web Components != Microfrontends

 You can be thinking about Web Components as Microfrontends.
-It's true that a microfrontend is loaded like a web component by the parent application, using it like other HTML tag.
+It's true that a microfrontend is loaded like a Web Component by the parent application, using it like other HTML tag.
 But, once again, the different is when the component is integrated in the parent application.
 Buid-time?
 Runtime?

 In the most of cases, the approach to use Web Components is mainly by NPM (or Bower) packages: